RejaurRahman/roots-restaurant/README.md

 2. Header dropdown animation
 3. Dropdown active with Shop
 4. Blog snippet on homepage
-5. Reuse button component everywhere
+5. use button component in footer form

 ## Node Version